KittyNekoStudio/blah/README.md

 ## What technology will blah use?

-blah will be made with C and lua, using [SDL3](https://wiki.libsdl.org/SDL3/FrontPage) for windowing and graphics.
-The core will be made using C while everything else will be made with lua.
+blah will be made with Java and JavaFX.

 ## What features will blah have?